chaimeleon-eu/dataset-service/README.md

  - `./etc/dataset-service.default.yaml`
  - `/etc/dataset-service/dataset-service.default.yaml`

 You should change at least the password values...
-Please **do not modify the default config file** for that, it is useful as a template to always see the full configuration keys available.
+Please **do not modify the default config file** for that, it is useful as a template to always see the full configuration keys available with descriptive comments.
 To set your own configuration you should make a copy of the file or better just write only the keys you want to change to a new file.

 The **configuration file** will be loaded from path (the first that exists):